-2024
+2023 2022

-Use of space \$ 1,321,399 \$ 1,294,057
+Use of space \$ 1,294,057 \$ 1,219,148

-Medical services 200,663 185,320
+Medical services 185,320 160,067

+Building and equipment - 116,165

-Other 196,221 160,419
+Other 160,419 129,957

-\$ 1,718,283 \$ 1,639,796
+\$ 1,639,796 \$ 1,625,337

-Contributed use of space and medical services were used primarily by the Head Start Program.
-In valuing the use of space, an appraisal was obtained from a licensed third party consultant.
+Contributed use of space, building, and medical services were used primarily by the Head Start Program.
+In valuing the use of space and a contributed building, an appraisal was obtained from a licensed third party consultant.
+Equipment was valued based on the comparison to listed sale amounts.
 For contributed medical services, UCA estimates the fair value on the basis of the professionals' billable hourly rate times the hours contributed.
 Other than contributions of the use of space, which is used for Head Start and Early Head Start Programs, contributed nonfinancial assets did not have donor-imposed restrictions.

 UCA receives a significant amount of donated services that do not meet the recognition criteria prescribed by US GAAP.
-UCA estimates the value of these donated services that are not recorded in the financial statements to be approximately \$4,154,000 and \$4,017,000 for the years ended June 30, 2024 and 2023, respectively.
+UCA estimates the value of these donated services that are not recorded in the financial statements to be approximately \$4,017,000 and \$4,162,000 for the years ended June 30, 2023 and 2022, respectively.
 Certain grants require that UCA match the funds received with other funds in varying percentages.
 UCA may use in-kind contributions such as volunteer labor and space provided in order to meet the matching requirements.
 However, only those in-kind contributions that meet the recognition criteria prescribed by US GAAP are reflected in the financial statements.

-12. Commitments and Contingencies
+13. Commitments and Contingencies